Assistant Professor, Beijing Jiaotong University, School of Architecture and Art / Department of Architecture

-Ph.D.
-Candidate, University of Stuttgart, Department of International Urbanism (Supervisor: Prof. Dr. Astrid Ley)
+Dr.-Ing., University of Stuttgart, Städtebau-Institut / Department of International Urbanism (Supervisor: Prof. Dr. Astrid Ley)

-Master of Architecture, Tsinghua University, Department of Architecture
+Master of Architecture, Tsinghua University, School of Architecture

-Bachelor of Architecture, Tsinghua University, Department of Architecture
+Bachelor of Architecture, Tsinghua University, School of Architecture

-Since April 2017, Shiyu has been teaching in seminars within the Master Program of Integrated Urbanism and Sustainable Design (IUSD) in the University of Stuttgart.
+She was actively involved in teaching in the international master’s program Integrated Urbanism and Sustainable Design (IUSD) at University of Stuttgart.
 She led seminars and gave lectures on informality, migration and sustainable development.
 She was also an architect and urban designer in practice based in Stuttgart, engaged in various housing projects and competitions in Stuttgart, Munich and Überlingen.
 When in Beijing, she was a consultant in a project led by Beijing Municipal Institute of City Planning and Design, which studied urban planning tools of megacities globally.

 PUBLICATIONS AND EXPERTISE (SELECTION)

 Yang, S. (2021): Space Production by Migrants in Urban Villages in China: The Case of Beijing.
 Dr.-Ing.
 Dissertation.
 Stuttgart: University of Stuttgart.
 Link: https://elib.uni-stuttgart.de/handle/11682/11823

 Yang, S. and van Oostrum, M. (2020): The self-governing redevelopment approach of Maquanying: Incremental socio-spatial transformation in one of Beijing’s urban villages.
 Habitat International, 104, pp. 1-11.
 Link: https://www.sciencedirect.com/science/article/abs/pii/S0197397520302770